 Once you arrive, you’ll immediately notice just how lively it is!
 Rhodes Old Town still has over 6,000 people living and working inside the walls, making it the oldest inhabited medieval city in Europe.

-Rhodes Old Town is made up of over 200 streets and alleyways, many with no names attached to them.
-The main roads that connect it all are Orfeos Street and Socratous Street.
+The main roads that connect it all are Orfeos Street and Sokratous Street.
 Take as many hours as you need to get lost in Rhodes Old Town Greece, and enjoy the sights and sounds of this special UNESCO World Heritage Centre.

-Best Things to do in Rhodes Old Town
+8 Best Things to do in Rhodes Old Town

-Palace of the Grand Master
+1. Palace of the Grand Master

 Enjoy different exhibits as you roam the halls of this historic castle.
-On our visit, they had ancient mosaics from the island of Kos lining the floors.
+On our visit, they had mosaics from the island of Kos lining the floors.
 The colors and architecture will leave you spellbound, and the rooms are filled with antique furniture from over 400 years ago.

-Rhodes Old Town Tip: Buy the combined ticket pass as soon as you arrive in Old Town.
-This will give you entrance to 4 different museums which you can see over the course of two days for just 10 Euros!
+Rhodes Old Town Tip: Buy the combined ticket pass as soon as you arrive in old town.
+This will give you entrance to 4 different museums which you can see over the course of two days for just 10 Euros.

 → Palace of the Grand Master Location

-Street of the Knights
+2. Street of the Knights

 Leading up to the great palace is the famous Street of the Knights.
 This is where 7 different buildings were constructed for each of the tongues, or countries the Knights of St. John were made up of.